kushleshMishra/ImplementationOfChatbotUsibgNLP/README.md

 # ImplementationOfChatbotUsibgNLP
-n the first week, we focused on understanding the fundamentals of Natural Language Processing (NLP) and chatbot development.
+In the first week, we focused on understanding the fundamentals of Natural Language Processing (NLP) and chatbot development.